-Removing a category does not delete the posts assigned to that category.
-Instead, posts assigned to deleted categories will be reassigned to the WordPress default category (this is covered further below).
+Deleting a category does not delete the posts assigned to that category.
+Instead, any posts that were assigned to deleted categories will be reassigned to the default category (this is covered further below).

-You can delete categories individually, or in bulk.
+You can delete WordPress categories individually, or in bulk.

-A warning message will pop up asking you to confirm the deletion.
-Click OK to permanently delete the item, or Cancel to abort …
+A message will pop up in your browser asking you to confirm the deletion.
+Click OK to go ahead, or Cancel to stop …

 Deleting Multiple Categories

-Let’s say that you import product data into your site containing a large number of categories (e.g. an e-commerce catalog), and you would like to reduce the number of existing categories by assigning your imported posts to a fewer number of categories.
-If you have too many categories to delete one at a time, this is where the bulk delete feature comes in handy.
+Let’s say that you import product data into your site containing a large number of categories (e.g. an e-commerce catalog), and you want to consolidate posts to a single category.
+If you have too many categories to delete one at a time, this is where the bulk delete feature can be useful.

-Important: Make sure that any posts that will be affected when unnecessary categories are deleted have been reassigned to an existing or new category.
-For more details on reassigning post categories, go to this tutorial: Editing And Deleting A WordPress Post
+Important: Make sure that any posts that will be affected by deleting unnecessary categories have been reassigned to an existing or new category.
+For more details on how to reassign categories in posts, go to this tutorial: How To Edit And Delete Posts In WordPress

-To bulk delete categories, click the main checkbox next to the ‘Name’ column title.
-This will select all category items on the page.
+To delete multiple categories, click on the main checkbox in the header row.
+This will select all category items .

-Next, go through the table and untick the box next to categories that you DO NOT want to delete.
+Next, go through the table and unselect categories that you DO NOT want to delete.
 You can select/deselect categories by toggling on the check box next to the item.

-Once you have ticked all the items you would like to delete, choose the ‘Delete’ option from the ‘Bulk Actions’ dropdown menu …
+Once you have ticked all the categories you want to delete, select ‘Delete’ from the ‘Bulk Actions’ drop-down menu …

-(Select ‘Delete’ from the ‘Bulk Actions’ drop-down menu)
+(Select the ‘Delete’ option from the ‘Bulk Actions’ dropdown menu)